whiteSHADOW1234/PDF_Shield/README.md

 - **Extensible:** Easily add new detection rules via a modular plugin architecture.

+- **User-Friendly Interface:** Simple command-line & GUI interface for ease of use.

 - **Cross-Browser Defense:** Focused on PDF engines in Chrome, Edge, Brave (PDFium-based).
 However, our detection methods cover most common risks in PDF.js (Firefox) too.